hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyplot.md

 ![png](images/output_19_2.png)

-Box-plots represent the statistical assets of datasets, but box-plots can quickly become confusing when they are presented in technical reports for multiple measurement series.
-Yet it is state-of-the-art and good practice to present uncertainties in datasets in scientific and non-scientific publications, but somewhat more easily than, for example, with box-plots.
+Boxplots represent statistical assets of datasets, but boxplots can quickly become confusing when they are presented in technical reports for multiple measurement series.
+Yet, it is state-of-the-art and good practice to present uncertainties in datasets in science-based and technical publications, but somewhat more easily than, for example, with boxplots.
 To meet the standards of good practice, so-called [error bars](https://en.wikipedia.org/wiki/Error_bar) should be added to data bars.
 Error bars express the uncertainty of a data set graphically in a simple way by displaying only whiskers.
 Regardless of whether scatter or bar plot, error bars can easily be added to graphics with *matplotlib* ([read more in the developer's docs](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.errorbar.html)).
 The following example shows the application of error bars to bar plots of the above ultrasonic sensor data.

 ```python